Som7501/URL-Shortener-webpage-/README.md

 # URL Shortener with Authentication
-A full-stack URL shortening application built using the Node.js, Express, and MongoDB (part of the MERN stack).
+A full-stack URL shortening application built using the Node.js, Express, and MongoDB.
 This application allows users to transform long, cumbersome URLs into short, manageable codes and tracks the click analytics for each link.

 🚀 Features
 Custom Shortened Links: Generates unique 5-6 character codes for long URLs.